buttermilk-crypto/unity/README.md

 # The Unity Encoding.
 Sometimes Less Is More

-The Unity Encoding is a set of constraints applied to the JSON which makes the resulting output more usable in the context of XML compatibility and data validation.
+The Unity Encoding is a set of constraints applied to JSON which makes the resulting output more usable in the context of XML compatibility and data validation.

 Every Unity-encoded file is *pure* JSON: it can be parsed with any JSON parser (such as in a web browser)